 - Thalamus.
 This part is responsible for relaying information from the brain’s cortex (outer layer) to the brain stem.
 It is also responsible for regulating alertness, sleep, and wakefulness.
 Its shrinkage causes problems with an individual’s sleep pattern, appetite, and general well-being.

 Experts are not entirely sure what comes first between brain inflammation and depression.
 However, there is a strong link between the period an individual has been depressed and inflammation in the brain.
-Individuals who have had an episode of major depressive disorder will have higher amounts of translocator proteins.
-The chemical is linked to brain inflammation which causes a myriad of health problems in the brain:
+Individuals who have had an episode of major depressive disorder will have

 - Hurts or kills brain cells.